-ZINBWaVE and TSCAN only had high accuracies for the Kumar datasets.
+The methods ZINBWaVE and TSCAN only had high accuracies for the Kumar datasets.
 Filtering of the data improved the accuracies for ZINBWaVE, whereas for TSCAN it only improved the performance for the Koh dataset.
 Otherwise, the ARI scores didn't change or were worse for the data.
 The method TSCAN is designed to find trajectories.
 This type of data is given in the Trapnell data.
-Here the method achieved ARI scores between 0.6 and 0.7, which better than other methods.
-In this study, a start and end point of the trajectory could be given which according to the authors could improve the results.
+Here the method achieved ARI scores between 0.6 and 0.7, which is not better than other methods.
+In this study, a start and end point of the trajectory could be given which, according to the authors, could improve the results.
 In this study, however, this was not done.
 It was not possible to run TSCAN in the default mode for the Zheng and the simulated datasets.

-RaceID had the lowest performance and returned only a high ARI score when used with the simple KumarIt performed well for the Zheng dataset with the default setting but
+RaceID had the lowest performance and returned only a high ARI score over all runmodes when used with the simple Kumar data.
+It performed well for the Zheng dataset with the default setting but failed for the other two runmodes.
+If this is due to a poor choice of the parameter settings, or it was due to the stochasticity of the method remains unclear.
+The method is based on absolute transcript counts which can explain the bad performance in the non-UMI based datasets.

-Overall, the methods with high accuracies.
+Overall, SC3, Seurat and SIMLR are the methods with high accuracies.
 Also, CIDR performed comparable to the before mentioned methods, except when running with UMI counts.
-Due to the stochasticity of pcaReduce and tSNEkmeans, the results are unstable, and the performance was on the actual run.
-Linnorm, TSCAN, ZINBWaVE and in particular RaceID showed overall low ARI scores.
+Due to the stochasticity of pcaReduce and tSNEkmeans, the results are unstable, and the performance was dependent on the actual run.
+Linnorm, TSCAN, ZINBWaVE and, in particular, RaceID showed overall low ARI scores.

-Using filtered data generally improved the results for the Koh and the Trapnell dataset, with only two exceptionsFor the other datasets, the genewise filtering had different effects on the clustering results.
+Using filtered data generally improved the results for the Koh and the Trapnell dataset, with only two exceptions, namely TSCAN and Linnorm.

+For the other datasets, the genewise filtering had different effects on the clustering results.
+Mostly the ARI scores were stable.
+The methods Linnorm, RaceID tSNEkmeans, TSCAN and ZINBWaVE showed strong changes in the ARI scores in at least one of these datasets.
+If this changes are due to the stochasticity of the methods is unclear.

-All methods showed differing ARI scores for at least one dataset when comparing the default mode and when run with the annotated number of clusters. the methods perform better under the default settings or with a changed parameter setting and naturally on the method.
-As stated above, especially for tSNEKmeans, pcaREduce, RaceID and Linnorm any changes in the clustering could be due to the stochasticity of the methods.
-It was also highly dependent on the dataset, and for most methods, it only a slight impact, negative or positive, on the ARI score.
+All methods showed differing ARI scores for at least one dataset when comparing the default mode and when run with the annotated number of clusters.
+It is not clear whether the methods perform better under the default settings or with a changed parameter setting and naturally depend on the method.
+As stated above, especially for tSNEKmeans, pcaREduce, RaceID and Linnorm, any changes in the clustering could be due to the stochasticity of the methods.
+It was also highly dependent on the dataset, and for most methods, it only had a slight impact, negative or positive, on the ARI score.
 However, we note that for SC3 the ARI scores were higher when the number of clusters is given.